Welcome to Stockton Honors: Academics, Leadership, Community

 Admission to the Honors Program

 Admission to the Honors Program is competitive.
 Applicants must submit a separate application and letter of recommendation directly to the Honors Program office.
 Preference is given to those students who demonstrate clear intellectual curiosity and a strong desire to take an active role in their education and the College community.
 To remain in the program, students must continue to make academic progress, fulfill their service learning requirement, and maintain a 3.3 GPA.
-For application materials for the 2013-2014 academic year, please go to Honors Admissions Resources.
+For application materials for the 2015-2016 academic year, please see the links on the left for Freshman or Transfer Honors Admissions Resources.

 Required Honors Courses for Transfer Students